arvindr21/blueimp-file-upload-expressjs/README.md

     minFileSize: 1,
     maxFileSize: 10000000000, // 10 GB
     acceptFileTypes: /.+/i,
+    copyImgAsThumb : true, // this will copy the original image as a thumbnail for preview - temp fix for thumbnail.
     // Files not matched by this regular expression force a download dialog,
     // to prevent executing any scripts in the context of the service domain:
     inlineFileTypes: /\.(gif|jpe?g|png)$/i,